 Separately and subsequent to the efforts and initial discussions that gave rise to the Accommodation, on October 3, 2013, one husband and wife couple who were pre-IPO investors filed a putative class action purportedly brought on behalf of the investors in RIF III, in the Los Angeles County Superior Court.
 On February 14, 2014, the plaintiffs filed an amended complaint (as amended, the "RIF III and RIF IV Action") adding an additional individual pre-IPO investor and putative class claims on behalf of investors in RIF IV.
 Plaintiffs in the RIF III and RIF IV Action assert claims against the Company, RIF III, RIF IV, RILLC and Messrs.
 Schwimmer, Frankel and Ziman ("Defendants") for breach of fiduciary duty, violation of certain California securities laws, negligent misrepresentation, and fraud.
-Plaintiffs allege, among other things, that the terms of the formation transactions were unfair to investors in RIF III and RIF IV, that the consideration received by investors in RIF III and RIF IV in the formation transactions was inadequate, that the Management Companies were allocated unfair value in the formation transactions and that the disclosure documents related to the formation transactions were materially misleading.
+Plaintiffs allege, among other things, that the terms of the formation transactions were unfair to investors in RIF III and RIF IV, that the consideration received by investors in RIF III and RIF IV in the formation transactions were materially misleading.
 The first amended complaint seeks class certification, requests to inspect the books and records of currently non-existent RIF III and RIF IV, and further seeks declaratory relief, unspecified recessionary damages, disgorgement, compensatory, punitive and exemplary damages, an accounting for unjust enrichment, and an award of costs including pre-judgment interest, attorneys' and experts' fees, and other unspecified relief.
 Plaintiffs also allege that the formal communication of the proposed Accommodation was materially misleading by not including disclosures regarding the lawsuit and claims asserted by plaintiffs.
-While we believe that the RIF III and RIF IV Action is without merit and intend to defend the litigation vigorously, we expect to incur costs associated with defending the RIF III and RIF
+While we believe that the RIF III and RIF IV Action is without merit and intend to defend the litigation vigorously, we expect to incur costs associated with defending the RIF III and RIF IV Action.
+At this early stage of the litigation, the ultimate outcome of the RIF III and RIF IV Action is uncertain and we cannot reasonably assess the timing or outcome, or